wendyverdonk93/docs/content/api/payment_methods/post_order_applepay.md

     }
 ```

-If this code is not implemented in the front-end of you e-commerce platform, consumers choosing Apple Pay on the payment page will be displayed an error if their device does not support Apple Pay.
+If this code is not implemented in the front-end of you ecommerce platform, consumers choosing Apple Pay on the payment page will be displayed an error if their device does not support Apple Pay.
 We highly recommend using the abovementioned code to avoid any issues.

 * All parameters shown are required field(s)